Trump Administration Seeks To Limit Asylum-Seekers With New Rule

 Many of the Central American migrants seek asylum once they arrive in the U.S., claiming fear of persecution if they return home.
 Administration officials say that while most asylum-seekers pass their initial screening test, many never actually file an asylum claim or they fail to appear for a scheduled asylum hearing.
 Actually, the majority do go to court.
 And less than 1 in 5 is found to actually meet the standards for asylum.

-"Our asylum system is overwhelmed with too many meritless asylum claims from aliens who place a tremendous burden on our resources, preventing us from being able to expeditiously grant asylum to those who truly deserve it," Homeland Security Secretary Kirstjen Nielsen and Acting Attorney General Matthew Whitaker said in a joint statement.
+"Our asylum system is overwhelmed with too many meritless asylum claims from aliens who place a tremendous burden on our resources, preventing us from being able to expeditiously grant asylum to those who truly deserve it," Homeland Security Secretary Kirstjen Nielsen and acting Attorney General Matthew Whitaker said in a joint statement.

-In recent weeks, Trump has sounded dire warnings about a "caravan" of migrants from Honduras and other Central American nations, slowly making their way through Mexico toward the border.
+In recent weeks, Trump has sounded dire warnings about a "caravan" of migrants from Honduras and other Central American nations who are slowly making their way through Mexico toward the border.
 He has ordered thousands of active-duty military troops to support border enforcement agents.